Lakunake/Sync-Player/FAQ.md

 md(or cd in some cases) (Your path to the code) npm install
 ```

+**I get a white screen in minecraft and get a non trusted message on chrome with https on**

+If you're just gonna use chrome, you can just skip that page with the button to the bottom right of the page.

+If you're gonna use it with minecraft, follow this tut:

+>WILL UPDATE LATER

 **Subtitle/Audio track changing does not work**

 Extract Audio/Subtitle tracks and relaunch playlist through ffmpeg tools